dev-ekkx/dev-ekkx/README.md

 ###

-<p align="left"> Results-driven Software Engineer specializing in full-stack development.
-Deep expertise in modern frontend frameworks (Angular, React, SvelteKit), backend services with Go (Gin), and deploying on AWS. </p>
+<p align="left"> I am a Software Engineer specializing in full-stack development.
+Deep expertise in modern frontend frameworks (Angular, React, Svelte), backend services with Go, and deploying on AWS. </p>

 ###